 In 1927, Woodruff’s Ice Cream reported a volume of business so great that they couldn’t meet the demand for their ice cream.
 That year they exceeded their expectations by retailing 20,000 gallons of ice cream.
 To accommodate their increasing business, the ice cream plant was moved to a new location on North Main Street.
-The location was known as the McClasky Building which previously housed a Chevrolet dealership.
+The location was known as the McClaskey Building which previously housed Gallatin Motor Company when it operated as a Ford car dealership.

 Small rooms ran down both sides of the former garage about half the length of the building.
 Some were used for company offices.
 The remainder were used for living quarters.
 The machinery was located at the back of the building.